mrkjse/sentiment_analysis_model/README.md

 3. Introduce threading and parallelism on some operations (eg I/O ops)
 4. Introduce more in-memory caching
 5. Use asynchronous logging
+6. Store the training artefacts (models, logs) in a PostgreSQL database or in a Cloud bucket
+7. Implement MLflow for a more comprehensive model tracking
+8. Serve the API service and the training pipeline as a Cloud Function (or in a Cloud Kubernetes Engine)